matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 Cloud SQL and Spanner are relational databases.
 Bigtable is a wide-column database.

-27) Which of the following commands will create a subscription on the topic ace-exam-topic1?
+27) Which commands will create a subscription on the topic ace-exam-topic1?
 Answer: 'gcloud pubsub subscriptions create --topic=ace-exam-topic1 ace-exam-sub1'. gcloud pubsub subscriptions create followed by the topic and the name of the subscription.